 Wonder if there’s a product of some kind to put between the boards

-Then read along and learn how to stop floorboards from creaking.
+Then read along and learn how fix creaking floorboards.

 First of all, let’s talk about why floorboards start to squeak in the first place.